 But what makes Iron Man stand out from the other 17 films before Infinity War came out this year?
 The action was real and not sprinkled with humor to “lighten the tone“.
 It took itself seriously where it mattered and felt geared towards the adult fans who used to read comics in the ’90s like me.
 I am of the belief that you can enjoy both Marvel and DC without one being chastised over the other.
 Others, however, feel the need to drag DC down in place of journalistic integrity because its easier than just talking about what you love, I guess?

-I recently saw a video essay describing how DC films have action set pieces that lack not just personality, but any attempt to adhere to basic physics.
-So I took it upon myself, and the many other DC fans out there, who feel like certain criticism was unwarranted towards the action set pieces in DC Films compared to Marvel.
+I recently saw a video describing DC films and their action set pieces.
+It was said they lack, not just personality, but any attempt to adhere to basic physics.
+So I took it upon myself, and the many other DC fans who feel like certain criticism was unwarranted towards the action set pieces in DC Films compared to Marvel.
 Some say it might be “hard to articulate” why DC Films are so much better than other superhero films.
 To them, I say this: The foundation has to be built on something.

-The best part about my entire video is that I take almost all of the points expressed against DC Films in favor of Marvel, and subvert them.
-Sure, it’s easy to cherry pick the scenes that work for my argument, but I decided to pick scenes that worked based on the video’s arguments as well.
-Especially how Marvel can take something so “Routine” as making a normal situation of jumping from a moving car look seamless, as opposed to DC and a Vigilante taking on two dozen hostiles on the 3rd floor.
+I take almost all of the points expressed against DC Films in favor of Marvel and subvert them.
+Sure, it’s easy to cherry-pick the scenes that work for my argument, but I decided to pick scenes that worked based on the video’s arguments as well.
+Especially how Marvel can take something so “Routine” as making a normal situation of jumping from a moving car look seamless.
+Ya know, as opposed to DC and a Vigilante taking on two dozen hostiles on the 3rd floor.
 Routine being the operative word.